South Fork American River - 2 Day Camp Trip

 On our two day rafting trips, we include two nights camping.
 You are allowed to arrive at 6 PM or later on the night before your raft trip.
 If you arrive prior to 6 PM your camping space or rental tent may not ba available as we need the period prior to 6 PM to clean tents and/or water our lawn.

 As an option, when available, if you would like to arrive the morning of your trip we can substitute your second night of camping for the night after you complete your 2 day trip.
 Additional nights camping is available for $10/ night per person.

-At our camp, EarthTrek will provide meals during your stay.
+At our camp, EarthTrek will provide all meals during your stay except for dinner.
 We do not allow individuals to cook their own meals so please do not bring camp stoves for food preparation.
 There are several restaurants within walking distance of our camp.

 Our campground is not equipped for RVs.
 You are allowed to park your RV in our parking lot and stay in it at night but PLEASE do not run your generator from 10 PM to 7 AM.
 If you would like to stay at a lodge, bed & beakfast or a campground with RV hook-ups check out our links page for a list of lodging and campgrounds in our area.

 Bring your own tent, sleeping bag and sleeping pad or rent what you need from EarthTrek.
 See below.